bkjaya2020/docker-zoneminder-master-mysql8-v1.34.0./README.md

 On the Ubuntu terminal enter the following commands

-sudo docker create -t -p 8080:80 --shm-size=4096m --name zm --privileged=true bkjaya1952/docker-zoneminder-master-mysql8:tag
+<code>sudo docker create -t -p 8080:80 --shm-size=4096m --name zm --privileged=true bkjaya1952/docker-zoneminder-master-mysql8:tag

-sudo docker start zm
+sudo docker start zm</code>

 (You will have to configure the running zm container for mysql 8 ,zm data base and make some changes to start apache and zoneminder during the first run .)